 Have you ever wondered what would happen if you practiced law without a license?
 Well, in one case, a former law partner and president of the local bar association in Pennsylvania was sentenced to 5 years in prison for doing just that, incredibly, for ten years.
 If this ambitious individual chose to pursue a paralegal career instead of deceiving her peers, clients, and state bar, her life could have turned out much better.

 Working in conjunction with attorneys, paralegals play a vital role in the legal field and can perform many attorney-related tasks without a law license.
 Because they gain considerable legal experience, it's not unusual to find senior paralegals earning comparable salaries to junior attorneys.
-In addition to the salary potential, there are always those great stories where a paralegal defeats an entire staff of high powered attorneys, as happened in Florida when a paralegal successfully overturned a red-light camera citation.
+In addition to the salary potential, there are always those great stories where a paralegal defeats an entire staff of high-powered attorneys.

 The path to a legal career doesn't have to lead through the gates of an expensive law school.
 Instead, you might find that a paralegal program is the better fit for your future.

 There's no clear answer to this question because every attorney has their own preferences when it comes to how they run their office.
 However, under the Model Guidelines for the Utilization of Paralegal Services published by the American Bar Association (ABA), attorneys can technically delegate to a paralegal "any task normally performed by the lawyer" except those specifically prohibited by law.

 The prohibited tasks would include the singular attorney roles like establishing attorney-client relationships and fee arrangements and providing legal advice.